MinhKhuePhan/A2-Coding-assignment---Minh-Khue-Phan---/README.md

 ## Challenges and Solutions
 I encountered several challenges while coding this song.

-Setting the Beats: One of the main issues was determining the duration for each note, as the music sheet didn’t specify this.
+- Setting the Beats: One of the main issues was determining the duration for each note, as the music sheet didn’t specify this.
 To solve this, I watched performances of the anthem on piano [like this one on YouTube](https://www.youtube.com/watch?v=JBDmWrH3OGI) and gradually figured out the appropriate beats for each note.

-Playing Multiple Notes Simultaneously: Initially, I was unsure how to play multiple notes at the same time.
+- Playing Multiple Notes Simultaneously: Initially, I was unsure how to play multiple notes at the same time.
 To address this, I researched examples on TunePad and learned how to use the chord function to play notes together, allowing me to add depth and harmony to the piece.

 ## Future Improvements
-How does one go about using it?
+In the future, I would like to expand the project by including additional verses of the anthem, as I currently focus only on the main verse commonly sung by students.
+Given more time, I plan to code the other verse to render the anthem completely.

-Provide various use cases and code examples here.
+Additionally, I feel something may be missing in the current version, perhaps due to the coding limitations or playback speed in TunePad.
+I’ve noticed that this version feels a bit slower than expected.
+To address this, I’ll experiment with tempo adjustments and playback features to capture the anthem’s full energy and pace.

-`write-your-code-here`
+Moreover, I aim to make the coding more dynamic and expressive by incorporating more advanced functions beyond the basic four I used initially.
+By adding varied techniques and code functions, I hope to make the project more vibrant and musically rich, capturing the full spirit of the anthem.

 ## References